jakobjoachim/dotfiles/README.md

 Node is managed by [fast node manager](https://github.com/Schniz/fnm) There is no configuration needed.
 If you change into a dir fnm automatically pulls the correct version

+## Kubectl

+Kubectl is automatically installed using brew and is configuered to read all kubeconfigs in `~/.kube/configs/`